As the international response to the Covid-19 pandemic continues the public’s health and safety continues to be the UK Government’s priority.

 • Need to provide your journey and contact details when you travel to the UK.

 • Not be allowed to leave the place you’re staying for the first 14 days you’re in the UK except in very limited situations (known as ‘self-isolating’).

 This measure will be subject to review every three weeks to ensure it aligns with the latest scientific evidence and support the UK Government’s Roadmap to Recovery.

 More details can be found online at https://www.gov.uk/uk-border-control.
 Additional information is also available at: https://www.gov.uk/government/news/home-secretary-announces-new-public-health-measures-for-all-uk-arrivals

 Please also check the latest public health advice on coronavirus before you travel, or if you’ve just arrived in the UK.

-As countries respond to the COVID-19 pandemic, including travel and border restrictions, the UK Government advises British nationals against all but essential international travel.
+As countries respond to the COVID-19 pandemic, including travel and border restrictions, The Foreign & Commonwealth Office (FCO) currently advises British nationals against all but essential international travel.
+This advice is being kept under constant review.
 Please keep up to date with the latest travel and guidance from the UK's Foreign Office at: https://www.gov.uk/guidance/travel-advice-novel-coronavirus and/or follow @FCOtravel.

 Official UK Government advice for the public on the COVID-19 pandemic is available at: https://www.gov.uk/coronavirus.
 International travellers should also follow the official advice from their respective governments and/or embassies.